kapiljhajhria/ud-jms/README.md

 check the web console using the default username and password of artemis / simetraehcapa.

 To read documentation visit the project it was forked from [HERE](https://github.com/vromero/activemq-artemis-docker)

+## JMS Types

+- try using springframework objects or classes to send and receive messages, so that its easier to switch to any other implementation of JMS.